LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 ![](/img/add-messaging-to-your-mobile-app-2.png)

+{: .important}

-**Note:** When creating web engagements, brands configure the appearance of the engagement within the engagement studio. **However,** **when creating mobile engagements, this step does not take place in LivePerson’s platform, but within the brand’s mobile app**.
+**Important:** When creating web engagements, brands configure the appearance of the engagement within the engagement studio. **However,** **when creating mobile engagements, this step does not take place in LivePerson’s platform, but within the brand’s mobile app**.

 ### Engagement settings